nleiva/xrgrpc/README.md

 ## Certificate file

+Update 6/24/2019: You no longer need to download the certicate file manually.
+If you don't specify a file, it will be downloaded automatically as in the [getconfig](example/getconfig/main.go) example.

-You need to retrive the `ems.pem` file from the IOS XR device (after enabling gRPC/TLS) and put it in the [input](example/input) folder (or any other location specified in [config.json](example/input/config.json)).
+You can optionally retrive the `ems.pem` file from the IOS XR device (after enabling gRPC/TLS) and put it in the [input](example/input) folder (or any other location specified in [config.json](example/input/config.json)).
 You can find the file in the router on either `/misc/config/grpc/` or `/var/xr/config/grpc`.

 - /var/xr/config/grpc